software-patterns/workshop/patterns/00_PATTERN_TEMPLATE.md

 # Pattern Template

-In order to clearly communicate the patterns within a pattern language, it is helpful to have a standard form for representing a pattern.
+*When I read a pattern, I want to be able to quickly assess whether it applies to my context, what problem or system of forces it addresses, and what solution it offers.
+I can do this easily only if the pattern has a standard form that calls attention to these main elements. —benchristel*

 This file both describes and exemplifies a pattern style based on the "Alexandrian form" named for Christopher Alexander.
 Use it as a base for creating new patterns.

 ---